|Job title||Local Food Retail Coordinator|

 As we are recruiting for several positions over this period, please put Local Food Retail Coordinator in the subject line of your covering email along with your name.

-First stage interviews for this position will take place virtually on 13 or 14 October 2022, with second stage interviews taking place in person on 20 or 21 October if needed.
+First stage interviews for this position will take place (virtually) the week commencing 23 January 2023, with second stage interviews taking place in person the week commencing 30 January 2023 if needed.
 Please indicate in your application if you are not available either of these weeks, although we cannot guarantee we can accommodate requests for alternative timings.

 Support our charity